iroatu08/microservices-demo.github.io/README.md

 2. Configure AWS CLI and kubectl:

-## Run the command below and Follow the instructions to store credentials of your IAM user on your local environment
+## Run the command below and Follow the instructions to store credentials of your IAM user on your local environment and Update your Kubectl Config

 ```
 aws configure